Getting started

 data_clean = remover.remove_cosmic_rays(data_no_harmonics)

-To inspect detections and masks, use the diagnostics method (keys depend on dimensionality — 3D maps expose core_mask / repair_mask; 2D single-row spectra expose cosmic_mask, etc.):
+To inspect detections and masks, use the diagnostics method (keys depend on dimensionality — 3D maps expose core_mask / repair_mask; 2D collections expose core_mask and reference; 1D exposes cosmic_mask):

 data_clean, diagnostics = remover.remove_with_diagnostics(data)